rtpascual/obsidian-notes/1. Projects/LeetCode - 14. Longest Common Prefix/Longest Common Prefix - Solution 1.md

 ---
 ```

 Tags:

 # Longest Common Prefix - Solution 1
-Compared each character across every `str` in `strs`, if it matches the character in the same index of first `str` then set `prefix`.
-Break out of loops as soon as there is no match.
+Made use of `zip` function to unzip `strs` then enumerate to get index.
+Loop through each character of `str` in `strs`.

+- case 1:

 ```python
 class Solution: